 In Charles v Yannakolu (Tenancy) NSWCTTT 796, the tribunal found that the landlord knew of the damp and mould problem before the tenancy started and ordered $10,000 compensation be paid to the tenants for their losses.

 See Factsheet 09: You want to leave for how to end your tenancy agreement.

 If someone in your household has been made ill by mould, seek medical advice.
 Consult a solicitor or your local Community Legal Centre (02 9212 7333, www.nswclc.org.au) about whether to take legal action.

-The Consumer, Trader and Tenancy Tribunal is not the best place to take a personal injury claim – the maximum compensation it can order is $15,000.
+The NSW Civil and Administrative Tribunal is not the best place to take a personal injury claim – the maximum compensation it can order is $15,000.

 Have you found the information on this website useful?
 The Tenants Advice and Advocacy Services (TAAS) would love to hear from you.

 Leave a comment on the Tenants’ Union’s Facebook page.

 Tweet about this website using the hashtag #my3cents.

 Read and comment on stories about the value of TAAS on the Tenants’ Union’s blog The Brown Couch.

 Send us an email with your story to tenants[at]tenantsunion.org.au.